index

 The Geometric Origin of Maintenance

-When constraints are state-independent—the same restriction everywhere in phase space—the projected dynamics can still derive from a scalar potential.
+When constraints are state-independent—the same restriction everywhere in phase space—the projected dynamics derive from a scalar potential.
 The system descends toward equilibrium along a well-defined gradient.
 When constraints vary with state—when the admissible directions depend on where the system currently sits—the projection generically introduces curl into the effective dynamics.

 Curl measures irreducible circulation: work that must be continuously supplied because no global potential exists.
 The curl-maintenance functional,